elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 We can see that our *inode_cache* is taking **2172K**.
 I didn't find that many tuning options for VFS.
 From <a href="https://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Global_File_System_2/s2-vfstuning-gfs2.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://access.redhat.com/site/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Global_File_System_2/s2-vfstuning-gfs2.html']);">RHEL Global File System</a>:

 > **2.5.3.
 VFS Tuning Options: Research and Experiment**
 > Like all Linux file systems, GFS2 sits on top of a layer called the virtual file system (VFS).
 You can tune the VFS layer to improve underlying GFS2 performance by using the sysctl(8) command.
-For example, the values for **dirty&#95;background&#95;ratio** and **vfs&#95;cache&#95;pressure** may be adjusted depending on your situation.
+For example, the values for **dirty_background_ratio** and **vfs_cache_pressure** may be adjusted depending on your situation.
 To fetch the current values, use the following commands:
 >
 >     sysctl -n vm.dirty_background_ratio
 >     sysctl -n vm.vfs_cache_pressure